 There is no shortage of parking around the Fair, but it can be expensive.
 You can also download a free parking map from TheFair.com.
 Here are a few ideas for saving on parking.

 - Look for a non-Fair lot.
 You’ll find many private businesses (and even residences!) will offer cheaper rates.
 I’d say if you find anything $5 or less, you’re sitting pretty.

 - Keep an eye on the Fair website.
 Sometimes the Fair will offer special coupons or $5 parking specials.

 - FREE Shuttle Service from Kiwanis.
-Last year, there weren’t any free public transportation options, but it looks like some new opportunities have cropped up for 2013!
 Park for free and ride the shuttle for free!
-See TheFair.com for more information.
+See TheFair.comfor more information.
 There is a suggested donation of $5 per adult and $2 for students.
 Monies will benefit Kiwanis.

 - Sounder Train.
 You can ride the Sounder to the Fair from King, Pierce, and Snohomish stations.
-I don’t see rates posted yet, but you might want to bookmark the Sound Transit page for more information.
+Please see this page for details on saving on your admission when you ride the Sounder.

 - Bus.
 See TheFair.com for information about South & Pierce Transit bus options.

 - Park far, far away….
 I’ll admit it.
 We’ve done this before when we’re feeling really cheap.
 We’ll park about 1/2 mile away and find street parking.
 This does exist, but be prepared for a serious hike.
 Last year we bummed a free parking spot off a friend of my husband’s who lives in walking distance of the Fair.

 Whatever you do, do NOT park in the parking lot of a local business or something else that’s likely to get you towed!
 No good.
 Other ideas for saving on parking?